 “Bill threw away the rule book,” says Rodgers.
 “Everyone was abiding by the rules of the IOR [International Offshore Rule], which were standardizing qualifications for race boat designs.
 Bill came around and said he didn’t care about any of that, he just wanted to go fast.”

 Lee was not alone in his pursuit of designing sleek hulls and faster race boats.
 Fellow Santa Cruz boat designers George Olsen and Ron Moore helped him forge a new class of yachts called Ultra Light Displacement Boats, which are defined by their relatively low amount of water displacement based on their overall hull length.
-“These boats had fin keels and space rudders, taller masts and all the ballast way down low in their keel,” Rodgers explains.
+“These boats had fin keels and spade rudders, taller masts and all the ballast way down low in their keel,” Rodgers explains.

 The majority of the materials being used were balsa core and fiberglass, making them considerably lighter than other boats.
 The Merlin, for example, weighed just 25,000 pounds—a quarter of what an average 68-foot racing boat weighed.